');

 About Alamo, ND

-Alamo is a small community in North Dakota with a population of 50 residents.
-The median household income is $55,781 per year, which is near the national average.
-The median age in Alamo is 46.5 years.
+Alamo is a small community located in North Dakota with a population of 50 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,781 per year, which is 26% below the national median of $75,149.
+The median age of 46.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Alamo Ranks in North Dakota